AdriaticOrg/sdd/features/DetailTrialBalanceExtended.md

 ## User Interface

+User starts report from place related to data that is exporting:
-Report should be added to Page 16 - Chart of Accounts in section Report.
+1. From Chart of Accounts clicks Detail Trial Balance Extended in section Report.